 Blogging is about a lot more than writing.
 Over the course of my day, I write, edit, look for advertisers, run paid social media campaigns, monitor Google Analytics, manage the editorial calendar, and many other things.

 As your site grows, you’ll probably end up spending more time on those aspects of the business than on actually creating new blog content (which you can hire writers for).
 Each of those tasks is part and parcel to earning money, so be prepared to tackle a wide range of responsibilities.

 It usually takes a minimum of nine months to even be competitive on Google.
 If you decide to create a blog, don’t even think about analyzing the results of your efforts prior to the nine-month mark, and make sure you have a plan to stick with it until at least that point.

 You want your topic to be lucrative, but you also have to really love it.
 Writing is hard work mentally, even when you care a lot about and enjoy the topic you’re covering.
 If you have no interest in your blog niche, not only will it be harder to create compelling content, you’ll also get burned out more quickly.

 You know how the most important thing in real estate is location, location, location?
 The most important thing in blogging is SEO, SEO, SEO.
 If you’re wondering how to start a blog and make money, the answer — above all others — is to become a master of search engine optimization.
 Luckily, there are lots of great tools available (like Ahrefs) to help you.
-You can also check out these tips for getting your blog noticed, and this guide for choosing a good a blog name.

 WordPress is a free blogging platform originally produced by the software company Automattic.
 There’s an open source version of the platform that you can download and install on your own web host, which you can get from wordpress.org.
 But you can also pay Automattic to serve as your WordPress hosting provider.
 If you choose to go that route, you’ll access your blog’s back-end via wordpress.com.